mobify/workshop--adaptivejs-site-1x/README.md

         }
     }
     ```
+    Save the `_product-list.scss` product list file and close it.

-7. In your editor app, open the `_components.scss` SCSS file in the `/assets/styes` folder.
+7. In your editor app, from the `/assets/styes` folder, open the `_components.scss` component SCSS file.
 This is where all of the component SCSS files are imported into.
 8. Add the `_product-list` SCSS file to the list of components.
-Save the file and close it when you finish your edits.

     ```scss
     // Project Components